ddbj/www/_ddbj/submission-e.md

   </li>
   <li>
     Feed back for Released Data<br>
     If you have comments or questions for released data, please contact the submitters of each entry.
-If you can not directly contact the submitters, please contact us through <a href="/contact-ddbj-e.html">the inquiry form</a> with reasons
+If you can not directly contact the submitters, please contact us through <a href="https://forms.gle/ZXteuEPM4SSm5HUt8">the contact form</a> with reasons
   </li>
   <li>
     <a href="#right">Only submitters of the entry can update and modify the entry</a>.
 After data madification, the submitter of the entry can also specify either of immediate release or hold until publication.
 However, in principle, if the entry have already been open to the public, the entry can not restore hold.